-In the market for a new mortgage?
+Searching for mortgage advice?
 We'll be glad to talk about our mortgage offerings!
-Give us a call at 305-967-7200.
-Ready to get started?
+Call us at 305-967-7200.
+Ready to begin?
 Apply Here.

-Purchasing a home is likely the single largest investment you will ever make.
-So before you close, you need to know that no other individual or entity has a lien or claim to the property.
+Buying a home may be the biggest investment you make in your lifetime.
+Before you close, you will want to know that no other individual or entity has a lien or claim to the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend your title and will cost you nothing.
+If this happens, the title insurance company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Any number of other complex problems define "Defective title" or "Clouded Title."
+Many other complex problems define "Defective title" or "Clouded Title."
 The title company will discover these title problems, or should they miss them, insure your loss up to the amount of the policy.

 U.S.A.
 Lending, Inc. can walk you through the pitfalls of getting a mortgage.
 Call us: 305-967-7200.